FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 In Azure Devops I created a new CI/CD pipeline by clicking on

+## Adding the custom domain to the web service

 ## Moving the domain to GoDaddy

+To move my old domain to godaddy I canceled my subscription at one.com and they gave me a code I could use to move the domain.

 ## Adding Cloudflare

+Cloud

 ## Adding the CDN to Hugo